Michigan State University

 It is the responsibility of the student to ensure that they meet the course prerequisites or have equivalent experience.

 On completion of this course, the students are expected to understand the basic physical principles behind a superconducting magnet for particle accelerators, to explain key parameters from a magnetic, mechanical and thermal point of view, and to perform preliminary design studies of superconducting magnet systems for diverse applications.

 The course will begin with a review of basic accelerator physics concepts and a description of the main requirements (e.g. field, gradient, and aperture) for a particle accelerator magnet.
-Fundamental properties of superconducting materials will then be covered, with particular emphasis on the design of practical superconducting strands and cables for accelerator magnets.
+Fundamental properties of superconducting materials (both low-temperature and high-temperature) will then be covered, with particular emphasis on the design of practical superconducting strands and cables for accelerator magnets.

 We will introduce the main concepts of magnet design, starting from analytic description of field harmonics and proceeding to coil magnetic configurations and mechanical containment structures.
 Analysis and experimental techniques will be presented to address the associated issues, with particular attention to stress analysis and mitigation through appropriate structural and fabrication choices.
 Field quality will be discussed, both in terms of design and measurements.

 Magnet stability and the quench phenomenon will be analyzed.
 Quench detection and system protection methods will be reviewed and related to conductor properties and magnet design.

 Throughout the lectures, we will provide examples from past experience on accelerators to provide context for the material being discussed.
 Finally, an historical review of superconducting magnets in accelerators and their performance will also be presented.